ngx-material-dashboard/ngx-material-dashboard/projects/base-json/README.md

 > models instead of trying to create them directly (more on that below)

 With your base data model defined you can create the remaining data models you intend to use with this library.
+Your application's data models will need to include the JsonApiModelConfig on the class itself, and Attribute decorators on each of the properties you need to include in your JSON.
 Below is a sample Task data model you might define that could correspond with the endpoints listed in the Background section above.

 ```typescript
 import { Attribute, JsonApiModelConfig } from "@ngx-material-dashboard/base-json";